RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us004/04.tests-and-implementation/Readme.md

-# US006 - Create a Task
+# US004 - Add a Skill to a Collaborator

 ## 4. Tests